rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level6b.markdown

 ![](/assets/images/tisc2023/Pasted image 20231002001837.png)

-Now that the table name and column name are known, the final step would be to retrieve the flag:
+Now that the table name and column name were known, the final step would be to retrieve the flag:

 ```
 rank=-1 UNION SELECT flag,null,null,null from CTF_SECRET --